Amazon workers vote to join a union in New York in historic move

 “We’re seeing a renewed battle between capital and labor — between shareholders and workers — in the coming years,” he said.

-Amazon has proven an elusive target for organizing efforts for years.
+Amazon has proved an elusive target for organizing efforts for years.
 Rapid turnover at the warehouses and Amazon’s union busting make it difficult to win elections at the huge warehouses employing thousands of people.

 But labor unions have been prioritizing efforts at the giant company, whose workforce and footprint expands each year.
-The company now has 1.1 million employees in the U.S.
+The company now has 1.1 million employees in the United States.

-“We don’t want Amazon’s model to become the model for the future of work,” said RWDSU president Stuart Appelbaum.
-The union will fight on, he added at a press conference following the vote tally in Alabama Thursday.
+“We don’t want Amazon’s model to become the model for the future of work,” RWDSU president Stuart Appelbaum said.
+The union will fight on, he added at a news conference after the vote tally in Alabama on Thursday.

-The Teamsters’ newly inaugurated general president, Sean O’Brien, also said Thursday the powerful union is making organizing Amazon workers one of its targets.
+The Teamsters’ general president, Sean O’Brien, also said Thursday that the powerful union is making organizing Amazon workers one of its targets.
 The union, which represents many UPS drivers and warehouse workers, thinks it is well-positioned to represent similar jobs at Amazon.

 “It’s the biggest threat to workers around the country, not just in the parcel delivery business,” he said in an interview.

-The Amazon Labor Union’s success adds to some new momentum for worker-led unionization.
-Several Starbucks locations across the country have formed unions in efforts that were nearly entirely worker-driven, and the movement is spreading like wildfire through the coffee chain’s shops.
+The Amazon Labor Union’s success adds to new momentum for worker-led unionization.
+Several Starbucks locations across the country have formed unions in efforts that were nearly entirely worker-driven, and the movement is spreading through the coffee chain’s shops.

-That kind of worker-fueled energy is likely what Amazon needs if the company will ever be unionized on a large scale, said John Logan, chair of the Labor and Employment Studies department at San Francisco State University.
+That kind of worker-fueled energy is probably what Amazon needs if the company will ever be unionized on a large scale, said John Logan, chair of the Labor and Employment Studies department at San Francisco State University.
 Because Amazon has so many warehouses, often employing thousands of people each, and is building more every month, the unionization momentum would have to be massive to overtake Amazon’s growth and power.

 Unionizing Amazon cannot just come from labor unions organizing one warehouse at a time, Logan said.
 It will take a spark that “sort of takes on a life of its own,” he said.
 He said the ALU ran the “campaign of the century.”

 Meanwhile, in D.C., the Amazon union drive poses both an opportunity and a challenge for White House officials who have made a priority of reversing the decades-long decline in American union density.
-Biden has vowed to be America’s “most pro-union president,” but the fate of the labor movement under his administration remains unclear.
+President Biden has vowed to be America’s “most pro-union president,” but the fate of the labor movement under his administration remains unclear.

-Despite the win, and vocal support from some workers, unionizing Amazon nationwide will be a huge challenge.
-The company has spent years successfully fending off efforts to organize its workers, and its depth of resources to fight votes and offer pay that sometimes edges out competitors among other factors make it a formidable opponent to unions.
+Despite the win on Friday and vocal support from some workers, unionizing Amazon nationwide will be a huge challenge.
+The company has spent years fending off efforts to organize its workers, and its depth of resources to fight votes and offer pay that sometimes edges out competitors makes it a formidable opponent to unions.

 Overall, union membership rates declined in 2021, the first year of Biden’s presidency, falling to its 2019 rate.
-(That was partly because non-union workers were the most likely to lose their jobs during the covid pandemic in 2020, and then recover them in 2021, according to the Bureau of Labor Statistics.)
+(That was partly because nonunion workers were the most likely to lose their jobs during the pandemic in 2020, and then recover them in 2021, according to the Bureau of Labor Statistics.)

 White House officials say they have taken several key measures that have helped bolster workers’ bargaining power.
-Perhaps their most consequential move was the appointment of Jennifer Abruzzo, a staunch labor advocate, as general counsel of the National Labor Relations Board, as well as the appointment of other labor-friendly advocates to the NLRB.
-Abruzzo oversees around 500 attorneys at the NLRB and has set standards to ensure that the agency prosecutes companies that violate worker rights to collectively bargain.
+Perhaps their most consequential move was the appointment of Jennifer Abruzzo, a labor advocate, as general counsel of the National Labor Relations Board, as well as the appointment of other labor-friendly advocates to the NLRB.
+Abruzzo oversees about 500 attorneys at the NLRB and has set standards to ensure that the agency prosecutes companies that violate worker rights to collectively bargain.

-Biden has also spoken out regularly about the importance of worker unions, and criticized Kellogg’s over reports that it planned to replace striking workers.
-The White House routinely hosts labor leaders for meetings with the president and senior administration officials, and a White House taskforce led in part by Vice President Kamala Harris is preparing dozens of policies aimed at increasing union membership and worker power.
+Biden has also spoken out regularly about the importance of worker unions and criticized Kellogg’s over reports that it planned to replace striking workers.
+The White House routinely hosts labor leaders for meetings with the president and senior administration officials, and a White House task force led in part by Vice President Harris is preparing policies aimed at increasing union membership and worker power.

-“Abruzzo’s appointment represents workers rights and the Biden White House at the finest — she makes a difference everyday by supporting collective bargaining.
+“Abruzzo’s appointment represents workers’ rights and the Biden White House at the finest — she makes a difference everyday by supporting collective bargaining.
 That’s been huge,” said Larry Cohen, former president of the Communications Workers of America.

-Faiz Shakir, who served as the campaign manager of Sen. Bernie Sanders (I-Vt.) campaign and has been pressing the White House privately to amplify its support for union drives, said Biden should invite the Starbucks or Amazon workers leading the union drive to the White House, much like he does routinely for the CEOs of leading corporations.
+Faiz Shakir, who served as the manager of Sen. Bernie Sanders (I-Vt.) campaign and has been pressing the White House privately to amplify its support for union drives, said Biden should invite the Starbucks or Amazon workers leading the union drive to the White House, much as he does routinely for the CEOs of leading corporations.

 “There’s still a lot of room for the administration to speak up on behalf of Amazon workers, REI workers, Starbucks workers.
 All this administration has to do is say it sees these workers and applauds them — and they’re not doing it,” Shakir said.